-The nature preserve is over 300 acres with natural forest, meadow and aquatic plant communities, including a rare kettle hole bog.
+The nature preserve protects over 385 acres with natural forest, meadows and aquatic plant communities, including a rare kettle hole bog.
 Almost a third of the trees native to New York occur here naturally.
 The preserve showcases indigenous plants in their native environment.
-Mimicking the same conditions in your landscape will ensure healthier plant communities in your garden.
-Check out the Garden Gallery for more photos!
+Reading the natural landscape may provide inspiration for your own home.